Performance Review Preparation Guidelines

-The Dean's Office will accept files of supporting material and will make this material available for review by the members of the Committee.
+The Dean's Office will accept files of supporting material and will make this material available for review by the members of the committee.
 Generally, the files contain any material that you think is relevant but that doesn't need to be duplicated for everyone on the committee.
 Among the materials that you might consider submitting:

 - reviews of your professional work or other evidence of its quality.

 You need to strike a delicate balance.
 On one hand, the quantity of supporting materials should be great enough to give an educated outsider the ability to draw an accurate picture of your performance.
-On the other, you need to avoid burying the Committee: too much will make it much harder to give thoughtful attention to all the material and might well reflect poorly on your ability to judge between important and peripheral material.
+On the other, you need to avoid burying the Committee: too much material will make it much harder to give thoughtful attention to all the material and might well reflect poorly on your ability to judge between important and peripheral material.

-Tips on preparing an oral statement for the review
+Tips on preparing a spoken statement

-- draw attention to things of which you are particularly proud , especially something significant that might not be immediately grasped by someone from outside your field.
+- draw attention to things of which you are particularly proud, especially something significant that might not be immediately grasped by someone from outside your field.

-- talk about things which might be worrisome to a sympathetic outsider (e.g., you might not have had many opportunities for professional involvement or your teaching evaluations for some particular presentation might be out of line with your norm).
+- talk about things which might be worrisome to a sympathetic outsider (e.g., you might not have had many opportunities for professional involvement or your teaching evaluations for some particular class might be out of line with your norm).